 Porch off the back of the home, design by Whitten Architects, Portland, Maine, Photography by Rob Karosis

 This concept that fresh air was akin to medicine also fueled the push for the construction of Central Park in New York City, where Frederick Law Olmsted, renowned landscape architect, lobbied that Central Park would act as the lungs of the city.

-We can attribute the rise of powder rooms, subway tile, 3 season porches, floor tile and linoleum to past advances against disease.
+We can attribute the rise of powder rooms, subway tile, 3 season porches, floor tile, and linoleum to past advances against disease.
 As society learned more about the spread of pathogens and how best to curb the spread, design evolved to meet new social norms, scientific discoveries in medicine, and behavioral trends.

 When the COVID19 pandemic is in our rearview mirror, what design trends will emerge?
-I can see there being a more defined transition between the outside world and the inside of a home.
-More than ever before, due to news and information so readily available in this digital age, the average person is acutely aware of protective equipment, the need for handwashing, how germs spread locally/globally and how they transmit person to person.
+I can see there is a more defined transition between the outside world and the inside of a home.
+More than ever before, due to news and information so readily available in this digital age, the average person is acutely aware of protective equipment, the need for handwashing, how germs spread locally/globally, and how they transmit person to person.
 Maybe we will see an uptick in small hand washing sinks or sanitizing areas near the entrance to a home.
-Cleanliness will be elevated in society, provide peace of mind and will be prioritized in-home design.
+Cleanliness will be elevated in society, provide peace of mind, and will be prioritized in-home design.